open-wc/open-wc/docs/guide/ide.md

 # IDE

-Your IDE is your primary tool while working with code.
+Your IDE is your primary tool while working with code, we recommend the following tools and plugins to make developing Web Components easier.

 ## Visual Studio Code

 We recommend [VSCode](https://code.visualstudio.com/).

-For Setup please visit its [homepage](https://code.visualstudio.com/) and follow installation instructions there.
+For setup please visit the instructions on the Visual Stdio Code [homepage](https://code.visualstudio.com/).

 ## Configuration